 Sum of Parts

-Kim Foster is pleased to announce an exhibition of new work by Christian Faur.
-This will be Faur’s third solo exhibition that will inaugurate our newly renovated gallery space.
-While Faur is internationally acclaimed for his portraits created by hand cast crayons, this exhibition will include a wide range of material and genres.
-Among the pieces to be exhibited will be Faur’s largest crayon work to date; shredded paper image moments before a nuclear test blast composed entirely of religious text; flag of dyed and sewn dollar bills; crayon portrait based on a Dorothea Lange photo in the FSA collection; umbrella of human hair; and print mapping the King James Bible to a color alphabet font.
+While Christian Faur is internationally acclaimed for his portraits created by hand cast crayons, this exhibition includes a wide range of material and genres.
+Among the pieces exhibited is Faur’s largest crayon work to date; shredded paper image moments before a nuclear test blast composed entirely of religious text; flag of dyed and sewn dollar bills; crayon portrait based on a Dorothea Lange photo in the FSA collection; umbrella of human hair; and print mapping the King James Bible to a color alphabet font.

 “Each material has its own message” – Frank Lloyd Wright